Dorchester, Dorset: Medieval

-One of the first raids of the Viking era may have taken place near Dorchester around 790.
-According to a chronicler, the King's reeve assembled a few men and sped to meet them thinking that they were merchants from another country.
+The first recorded raid of the Viking era took place at the port near Dorchester around 790.
+According to a chronicler, Beaduheard, the King's reeve in Dorchester, assembled a few men and sped to meet them thinking that they were merchants from another country.
 When he arrived at their location, he admonished them and instructed that they should be brought to the royal town.
 The Vikings then slaughtered him and his men.

 By 864, the area around Durnovaria was dominated by the Saxons who referred to themselves as Dorsaetas, 'People of the Dor' – Durnovaria.
 The original local name would have been Dorn-gweir giving the Old English Dornwary.
 The town became known as Dornwaraceaster or Dornwaracester, combining the original name Dor/Dorn from the Latin and Celtic languages with cester, an Old English word for a Roman station.
 This name evolved over time to Dorncester/Dornceaster and Dorchester.

-At the time of the Norman conquest, Dorchester was not a place of great significance; the Normans did build a castle but it has not survived.
+At the time of the Norman Conquest in 1066, Dorchester was not a place of great significance; the Normans did build a castle but it has not survived.
 A priory was also founded, in 1364, though this also has since disappeared.
 In the later medieval period the town prospered; it became a thriving commercial and political centre for south Dorset, with a textile trading and manufacturing industry which continued until the 17th century.
 In the time of Edward III (1312–1377), the town was governed by bailiffs and burgesses, with the number of burgesses increasing to fifteen by the reign of James I (1566–1625).